Interested in a career as a solicitor or property expert? Looking for an opportunity to grow with an established firm?

 We take pride in making sure our staff are supported and developed throughout their career through training, mentorship and other opportunities.

-Natalie Bird (Associate Solicitor) can now upgrade her membership to be a full member of STEP having recently been awarded a STEP Diploma in Trusts and Estates (Scotland)
+Natalie Bird (Associate Solicitor) is a full member of STEP having recently been awarded a STEP Diploma in Trusts and Estates (Scotland)

 The qualification comprises of four Advanced Certificates: